aulichny3/powerlawrs/README.md

 ## Usage

-`powerlawrs` offers two primary ways to analyze your data: a simple functional API and a more detailed class-based API.
+The `powerlawrs` package offers two primary ways to analyze your data: a simple functional API and a more detailed class-based API.

 ### Functional API (Recommended)